If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances and savings accounts in order.

-The monthly cost is $11.99 per month; however, if you want annual billing, you can save $7 per month and pay around $84.
+The monthly cost is $14.99 per month; however, if you want annual billing, you can get it for only $99 per year.

 Another effective Mint alternative is Mvelopes, which helps you to build a budget and allows you to integrate your bank accounts to help you stay on top of your spending habits.

-Mvelopes uses the “envelope system,” where you distribute every dollar into categories (or virtual envelopes) that you consider important and then spend as little as possible from them.
+Mvelopes uses the envelope budgeting method, where you distribute every dollar into categories (or virtual envelopes) that you consider important and then spend as little as possible from them.

-Mint is a very popular budgeting app, but some people want something different for their needs- that’s where Tiller comes in.
+Mint was a very popular personal budgeting app, but some people want something different for their needs- that’s where Tiller comes in.